microsoft/Quantum/CONTRIBUTING.md

 ## Asking Questions

 Have a question?
-Rather than opening an issue, please ask on [Stack Overflow](https://stackoverflow.com/questions/tagged/q%23) or [Quantum Computing StackExchange](https://quantumcomputing.stackexchange.com/questions/tagged/q%23) using the tag `q#`.
+We have already answered it on the [Q# Development Blog](https://devblogs.microsoft.com/qsharp/), if not feel free to ask us in a comment!

-The active community will be eager to assist you.
+The `q#` tags on [Stack Overflow](https://stackoverflow.com/questions/tagged/q%23) and [Quantum Computing StackExchange](https://quantumcomputing.stackexchange.com/questions/tagged/q%23) are also great places to ask questions about the Quantum Development Kit.
-Your well-worded question will serve as a resource to others searching for help.
+However you ask it, your well-worded question will serve as a resource to others searching for help.

 ## Reporting Issues